On the temporal tweezing of cavity solitons: Non-conservative Variational Approximation

 for $j=1$ and 2, where the CS variational parameters correspond to height $a$, center position $\xi$, width $\sigma$, phase $b$, velocity $c$, and chirp $d$.
 It is relevant to mention that, as shown in Ref.~\cite{JuliaSSB}, it is necessary to add chirp into the ansatz since the original model is out of equilibrium.
 As a consequence, for non-trivial solutions, there must exist internal (fluid) flows from regions of effective gain to regions of effective loss.
 These balancing flows correspond, in turn, to spatial variations of the phase that must be accounted by the chirp term.\footnote{The connection between phase variations and (fluid) flows can be elucidated within setups corresponding to the cGL equation with real coefficients; namely NLS-type equations.
 Within NLS-type models, the Madelung transformation (that separates the wavefunction in density and phase terms) allows recasting the original NLS PDE into a modified (by the so-called quantum pressure term) non-viscous Eulerian fluid where, importantly, the gradient of the phase precisely corresponds to the fluid velocity~\cite{Dark_book}.}

-Following the NCVA methodology for ansatz~(\ref{6pAnsatzTweeze}), we obtain a system of ODEs for the variational parameters $\vec{p}$ listed in Appendix~\ref{AppendixA}.
-It is possible to explicitly solve for the derivatives of the variational parameters, however the resulting NCVA ODEs are cumbersome in that they include the terms $I_a$, $I_b$, $I_c$, $I_d$, $I_{\sigma}$, and $I_{\xi}$ which involve integral terms.
-In order to simplify these integrals, we recast the ansatz Eq.~(\ref{6pAnsatzTweeze}) using its amplitude and phase as follows
+Following the NCVA methodology for ansatz~(\ref{6pAnsatzTweeze}), we obtain a system of ODEs [derived from Eq.~\eqref{NCVAODE}] for the variational parameters $\vec{p}$, which are listed in Appendix~\ref{AppendixA}.
+The resulting NCVA ODEs are cumbersome in their explicit form in that they include the terms $I_a$, $I_b$, $I_c$, $I_d$, $I_{\sigma}$, and $I_{\xi}$ which involve integrals.
+In order to simplify these integrals, we recast the ansatz of Eq.~(\ref{6pAnsatzTweeze}) using its amplitude and phase as follows